Skip to content

 How Are Chargebacks Handled with AndDone?

 When a chargeback is initiated, AndDone will remit a settled payment that will be returned to the shopper as a chargeback.
 AndDone does not automatically debit your account to recover these funds.
-Instead, you will receive an email from support@anddone.com with a payback link to reimburse AndDone.
+Instead, we will net the total amount from your upcoming eligible payout.
+This way you don’t have to stress about sending the funds back to AndDone, you can simply focus on collecting a new successful payment from your shopper.

-If you need assistance or have further questions, please refer to our self-service Knowledge Base!
+If you need assistance or have any further questions, please click here to contact our support team.